fleetingbytes/shell-scripts/notes-on-mktemp.md

 | 19   | TMPDIR=$TEST_TEMP_DIR mktemp -p $FALLBACK_DIR -t my_prefix                   | $FALLBACK_DIR/my_prefix.WiVEiziQt9                                 |
 | 20   | TMPDIR=$TEST_TEMP_DIR mktemp -p $FALLBACK_DIR -t my_prefix my_template.XXX   | $FALLBACK_DIR/my_prefix.eKNRL05mhO my_template.fXl                 |

-More test cases were run for the review of the man page.
+More test cases were run for the review of the manual page.
 The presented test set was reduce to sufficiently reveal the behavior of mktemp for the sake of the argument.